 5 Pilates Exercises for Menopause Relief (& Why They Are Effective)

-Menopause can come with several physical and emotional changes.
-Pilates exercises for menopause are an effective way to manage symptoms and alleviate menopausal discomfort.
+Menopause can come with many physical and emotional changes.
+Everything from tighter hips, achy joints, sore muscles to frozen shoulder.
+Customized Pilates exercises for Menopause are an effective way to manage symptoms and alleviate menopausal discomfort while also giving you a great workout.

 Navigating Menopause with Pilates